MicrosoftDocs/power-pages-docs/power-pages-docs/configure/power-pages-pipelines.md

 ## Deploy solutions using pipelines

-1. In your developer environment, create and configure your website and add the website to a solution, see [Use solutions with Power Pages](power-pages-solutions.md) for details on how to add website configuration data to a solution.
+1. In your development environment, create and configure your website and add the website to a solution, see [Use solutions with Power Pages](power-pages-solutions.md) for details on how to add website configuration data to a solution.

 1. In the solution, select the **Pipelines** icon on the side toolbar.